AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 - Uses FP16 Inference by default, and let's you choose to use FP32 for better quality/precision
 - Has Audio Effects
 - Lets you choose the Model Embedder Type, including ContentVec & Spin.
+- Fixed renaming and deleting models on the WebUI (version b2377+)
 ||| ❌ **CONS**
-- Uses a Web User Interface, having issues on some browsers, and bugs with renaming or deleting models on it
+- Uses a Web User Interface, having issues on some browsers.
 - Doesn't have a very active development recently, it's more of a personal public fork with some Quality Of Life updates of the Wokada Deiteris' Fork, please don't have too much expectations and don't disturb the developer about it
 - Doesn't have any Intel MacOS version.
 - Discontinued for Apple Silicon MacOS after version b2364.